Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013: Background and provisions

 Article 19 (1) g of the Indian Constitution affirms the right of all citizens to be employed in any profession of their choosing or to practice their own trade or business.
 This case established that actions resulting in a violation of one's rights to ‘Gender Equality’ and ‘Life and Liberty’ are in fact a violation of the victim's fundamental right under Article 19 (1) g.
 The case ruling established that sexual harassment violates a woman's rights in the workplace and is thus not just a matter of personal injury.
 This case ruling had issued Vishaka guidelines under Article 32 of the Constitution of India.
 The Supreme Court had made it mandatory that these had to be followed by all origination until a legislative framework on the subject has been drawn-up and enacted.
 However, the legislative void continued and the Supreme Court in Apparel Export Promotion Council v.
 A.K Chopra ((1999) 1 SCC 759) reiterated the law laid down in the Vishakha Judgment.
 Dr. Medha Kotwal of Aalochana (an NGO) highlighted a number of individual cases of sexual harassment stating that the Vishakha Guidelines were not being effectively implemented.
 Converting the letter into a writ petition, the Supreme Court took cognizance and undertook monitoring of implementation of the Vishakha Guidelines across the country.
 The Supreme Court asserted that in case of a non-compliance or non-adherence of the Vishakha Guidelines, it would be open to the aggrieved persons to approach the respective High Courts.

-The legislative progress of the Act was a long process where the Bill was first introduced by women and child development minister Krishna Tirath in 2007 and approved by the Union Cabinet in January 2010.
+The legislative progress of the Act was a long process where the Bill was first introduced by Minister of Women and Child Development Krishna Tirath in 2007 and approved by the Union Cabinet in January 2010.
 It was tabled in the Lok Sabha in December 2010 and referred to the Parliamentary Standing Committee on Human Resources Development.
 The committee's report was published on 30 November 2011.
 In May 2012, the Union Cabinet approved an amendment to include domestic workers.
 The amended Bill was finally passed by the Lok Sabha on 3 September 2012.
 The Bill was passed by the Rajya Sabha (the upper house of the Indian Parliament) on 26 February 2013.
 It received the assent of the President of India and was published in the Gazette of India, Extraordinary, Part-II, Section-1, dated 23 April 2013 as Act No. 14 of 2013.